NamiDB

 Cloud

-Namespace per agent.
-Namespace per tenant.
+Managed multi-tenant SaaS on namidb.com, run by LESAI, Corp.
+Namespace per project, per agent, per customer.
 Scale to zero when idle.
-Pay for what you store, not for headroom you don't use.
+Object-storage pricing: pay for what you store, not for headroom you don't use.

 Built for what comes